Vansh-Arora/HackerRank/SQL/EASY.md

 # Query the average population for all cities in CITY, rounded down to the nearest integer.
 select round(avg(population))
 from city;

+# Query the sum of the populations for all Japanese cities in CITY.
+The COUNTRYCODE for Japan is JPN.